 A transaction is the propagation of one or more changes to the database.
 For example, if we are creating a record or updating a record or deleting a record from the table, then we are performing the transaction on the table.
 It is important to control transactions to ensure data integrity and to handle database errors.

 The rule of transaction tells that either all the statements in the transaction should be executed successfully or none of those statements to be executed.

 How to Implement a Transaction in SQL Server?

 The following commands are provided by TCL (Transaction Control Language) to control transactions:

-Transactional control commands are only used with the DML commands such as INSERT, UPDATE and DELETE only.
+Transactional Control Language commands are only used with the DML statements such as INSERT, UPDATE and DELETE only.
 They cannot be used while creating tables or dropping them because these operations are automatically committed in the database.

-Let’s understand the transaction processing with an example.
+Let’s understand the Transaction Control Language with an example:

 Please use below SQL Script to create and populate the CurrentAddress and PermanentAddress tables with test data.

 CREATE TABLE CurrentAddress ( AddressID INT PRIMARY KEY, EmployeeID INT, HouseNumber VARCHAR(50), StreetAddress VARCHAR(50), City VARCHAR(50), PostalCode VARCHAR(50) ) GO INSERT INTO CurrentAddress VALUES (1, 1001, '#1001', 'IRC Village', 'BBSR', '755019') CREATE TABLE PermanentAddress ( AddressID INT PRIMARY KEY, EmployeeID INT, HouseNumber VARCHAR(50), StreetAddress VARCHAR(50), City VARCHAR(10), PostalCode VARCHAR(50) ) INSERT INTO PermanentAddress VALUES (1, 1001, '#10', 'IRC Village', 'BBSR', '755019') GO